Auditions - Youth Performers Ages 8 - 14; Adult Performers 18+

 Pompton Lakes, NJ 07442

-There is a participation fee of $395 for this production
+There is a $500 participation fee for this production if cast.

 Auditions - Ages 18+